realm/realm-loginkit/README.md

 # Versions

 Realm LoginKit only supports iOS at the moment.
-An Android version is currently in development, and a Xamarin version is on the roadmap.

 Please navigate to the root directory of each version for code samples and installation instructions.

-* [iOS Version](https://github.com/realm-demos/realm-loginkit/tree/master/RealmLoginKit%20Apple/) - Written in Swift, but also fully Objective-C compatible.
+* [iOS](https://github.com/realm-demos/realm-loginkit/tree/master/RealmLoginKit%20Apple/) - Written in Swift, but also fully Objective-C compatible.
+* Android - Currently in development, and should be finished soon.
+* Xamarin - Currently on the roadmap and development should be started soon.

 # License